-On MAC, go to the Dream Aquarium options sheet, click the "Settings" tab and make sure the "Save the changes that I make to my aquariums" option is CHECKED.
+On MAC, open your Mac Screensaver preferences, select Dream Aquarium, open the Dream Aquarium options/settings sheet, and make sure the "Save the changes that I make to my aquariums" option is CHECKED.

 There's something strange about how the aquarium looks on my computer.

 We would definitely like to know about this.
 Press ENTER while the aquarium is running and go to "More Stuff..." and then "Report a Problem"

 Some other issue not covered here?
 Please tell us.

 Because we want Dream Aquarium to be as good as possible, we wanted to make a good way to find out about errors.
 If dream aquarium crashes it should automatically run an error reporting application.
 Please include your email address so we can inform you of a fix to your problem.